How to Plan For Your Next Interior Design Project

 Design by GreyHunt Interiors, Photography by Stacy Zarin Goldberg

-The living room is one of the largest (and often one of the most heavily furnished) rooms in a home, making it one of the most expensive to design.
-A living room budget can vary significantly based on the size of the space.
-When selecting furniture for the living room, we advise our clients to invest in the sofa & rug.
+The living room is one of the largest (and often one of the most heavily furnished) rooms in a home, typically making it one of the most expensive to design (besides the kitchen and primary bathroom).
+A living room budget can vary significantly based on the space size.
+When selecting furniture for the living room, we advise our clients to invest in the sofa, chairs, drapes & rug.
 These are the largest & most used pieces in the room and set the tone and overall style of the space.
 We suggest that our clients select these items carefully, as they’ll likely be in the home for many years to come.
-Spending more on the sofa & rug will create a higher-end finished product as well.
-If you’re looking to save money in the living room, we suggest limiting the amount décor and accent furniture to help save your budget for fewer, better pieces.
+Spending more on the seating & drapes will create a higher-end finished product as well.
+If you’re looking to save money in the living room, we suggest limiting the amount of décor and accent furniture to help save your budget for fewer, better pieces.

 The Living Room Budget: